ppetree/geotracker/README.md

 In version 1.9.0 I added a counter to the database along with a timestamp.
 This will now track how many times a visitor has been to your site and when they last visited.
 Creating a module using this setting will include the most recent visitors (both new and repeat) while disabling this setting will show you the most recent new visitors.

 **Road Map**
 I implemented a product road map which you can find above.
-I details the plans I have for new functionality.
+I detailed the plans I have for new functionality.